-The student application for the Fall 2020 BIS Program is available here and will be due Thursday, September 3 at 11:59pm Pacific.
-Watch our information session recording to learn more about this semester's BIS program.
-For a more detailed timeline and set of expectations, please consult the BIS syllabus..
-Students are matched to clients based on preferences, and student work begins in mid-September.
-For further questions, please reach out to the team at email@example.com or join the BERC slack workspace.
+The student application for the Spring 2021 BIS Program is available here and will be due Friday, January 29 at 11:59pm Pacific.
+Join us at our info sessions January 25th 12-1pm pacific and January 28th 12-1pm pacific to ask any questions.
+For a more detailed timeline and set of expectations, please consult the BIS syllabus.
+Students are matched to clients based on preferences, and student work begins in early February.
+For further questions, please reach out to the team at email@example.com or join the BERC slack workspace

 The BIS Consulting program works to link company projects with teams of interdisciplinary graduate students from the UC Berkeley campus.
 BIS is the action-arm of the UC Berkeley graduate-student body.
 We seek to further the UN Sustainable Development Goals by matching students to SDG-aligned clients and projects that accelerate new-economy innovations or tackle societal problems.
 For the 2020-21 academic year, BIS is focusing on the areas of Energy/Mobility, Finance, Food, Tech, and Diversity, Equity, and Inclusion in order to best meet student experience and interest.

 Teams are designed to meet their clients’ needs with complementary areas of academic focus and past professional experience.
 The opportunity for students to collaborate across academic disciplines provides both a unique experience for student participants and a valuable perspective for BIS clients.
 These teams of 3 - 5 graduate students work between 3-8 hours per week per student for 8 to 10 weeks.
 Project tasks and deliverables are decided between the team and the client.